 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.11 minutes getting to work every day.

-Grand Rivers is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Grand Rivers doesn't have a public transportation system that people use for their commute.

 The citizens of Grand Rivers are slightly better educated than the national average of 21.84% for all cities and towns, with 24.00% of adults in Grand Rivers having a bachelor's degree or advanced degree.